Jared-Chan/risc-v-cpu/README.md

 [Design verification document](./doc/dv_doc.md)

-Applications have been successfully run on the CPU in simulation with an emulated UART interface.
+Applications have been successfully run on the CPU in a verilator simulation with an emulated UART interface.

 ## Repository structure